EVERSE-ResearchSoftware/RSQKit/pages/your_role/research_software_engineer.md

 ## Introduction

 A Research Software Engineer (RSE) plays a crucial role in bridging the gap between research and software development.
 Your tasks and responsibilities in this role can vary significantly depending on the research domain, but they generally focus on ensuring that software you develop to support research is robust, sustainable, reliable, reusable, and efficient.

-You have an understanding of engineering practices, performance, software quality and tooling	and works alongside researchers to translate scientific problems into robust software solutions and are often required to work across multiple projects or domains.
+You have an understanding of engineering practices, performance, software quality and tooling and work alongside researchers to translate scientific problems into robust software solutions and are often required to work across multiple projects or domains.

 ## Software responsibilities, challenges & tasks